wikicrafter/Computer.Network/README.md

 This is a free educational courses
 Everyone can use it like a cheat-sheet :D

-Please if you are a beginner than start with tutorials.md and follow the files where commitment named as "easy"
+Please if you are a beginner than start with tutorials.md and follow the files where commitment named as "easy".